 - Brainstorming: You may use generative AI to stimulate creativity, generate ideas, or brainstorm topics for papers, presentations, and discussions.
-The generated content must serve as a steppingstone, not a final product. - Citation Assistance: AI tools can be used to manage, format, and organize citations and references, promoting adherence to academic writing standards and specific style guides required for individual assignments. - Concept Understanding: Generative AI can be used to explain or simulate concepts taught in class, aiding in a deeper understanding. - Research Assistance: AI can be used to conduct initial research, compile data, and summarize articles, books, or papers.
-It should not replace traditional research methods but rather enhance them. - With Instructor Approval: AI-powered writing enhancement tools may be used to help with spelling, grammar, syntax, and stylistic errors when permitted by the instructor.
+The generated content must serve as a steppingstone, not a final product. - Citation Assistance: AI tools can be used to manage, format, and organize citations and references, promoting adherence to academic writing standards and specific style guides required for individual assignments. - Grammar and Style Checking: AI-powered writing enhancement tools may be used to help with spelling, grammar, syntax, and stylistic errors. - Concept Understanding: Generative AI can be used to explain or simulate concepts taught in class, aiding in a deeper understanding. - Research Assistance: AI can be used to conduct initial research, compile data, and summarize articles, books, or papers.
+It should not replace traditional research methods but rather enhance them.